-TOEFL (Test of English as a Foreign Language) score report of 80 on the Internet Based TOEFL (iBT) with a subscore of 20 on the written and 20 on the speaking sections.
-(The Augsburg College TOEFL code is 6014.)
+- TOEFL: Minimum score of 80 on the Internet Based TOEFL (iBT) with a sub score of 20 on the written and 20 on the speaking sections.

-MELAB (Michigan English Language Assessment Battery) score report of 80, and score report must be accompanied by an official letter from the testing coordinator.
+- MELAB: Minimum score of 80, and score report must be accompanied by an official letter from the testing coordinator.

 Successful completion of a previous undergraduate or graduate degree at an accredited college or university in the US, the United Kingdom, Ireland, English-speaking Canada, New Zealand or Australia.

 Augsburg requires an evaluation of credentials for any transcript(s) from an institution outside of the United States.
 The evaluation report should be sent directly to the program to which you are applying.

 - Analysis of credentials to determine if your degree is equivalent to an accredited U.S. bachelor’s degree.